 The HYPERLINK function belongs to the Excel Lookup and Reference functions category.
 The function aids in the linking of data across several documents.
 This article explains almost everything about the HYPERLINK function in Excel.

 HYPERLINK Function: Syntax and Arguments

 The HYPERLINK function brings out a cutoff link that will open on a server, or make a move to other worksheets.
-Excel opens the URL when we click the cell which hold the HYPERLINK function.
+Excel opens the URL when we click the cell that holds the HYPERLINK function.

 A clickable hyperlink.

 How to Use Excel HYPERLINK Function: 8 Examples